salman876/portfolio/README.md

 ## Features

 - Uses emotion and styled components to make up the design.
-- Uses Tanstack's React Table and React Query (uses axios for data fetching).
+- Uses Tanstack's React Query (uses axios for data fetching).
+- Uses Tanstack's React Table for table sorting and pagination.
 - Uses React Hook Form with yup validator for forms.
 - React dom router for routing.
 - vitetest for unit tests.